 Don’t delay the descent

 Once the riders and the ‘voiture balai’ (sweeper van) have passed through, the gendarmes will oversee the re-opening of the road to traffic and cyclists.

 This is probably the most dangerous part of the day.
 But it could also be the most fun of you get it right.

 Be ready to set off back down the moment the road reopens.
 The gendarmes usually allow cyclists to get on their way before any vehicles leave which should give you a relatively hassle-free descent if you’re on the ball.

 However, if you get caught behind all the traffic, people on foot and a load of other cyclists who are tentative descenders you may find you are on the brakes for the whole descent which is really hard work and tough on the hands, arms and body.

 It’s also dangerous as pedestrians wonder across the road without looking and campervans cut the corners, so do remain vigilant!

-Seeing the Tour de France up close and personal is an experience like no other.
+Watching the Tour de France live on the cols of the Pyrenees really is an experience like no other.
 Seeing the cyclists do battle on the legendary cols of the Pyrenees and having the opportunity to ride those same cols yourself will give any cycling enthusiast some very special memories indeed.